imkhateeb/Problem-Solving/DSA/GRAPH/Basics/Representation/Theory.md

 - **Unweighted Graph**: All edges are equal
 - **Sparse Graph**: Few edges (E ≪ V²)
 - **Dense Graph**: Many edges (E ≈ V²)
+- **Connected Graph**: Exists a path between every pair of vertices.
+- **Disconnected Graph**: There is atlease one vertices where there is no path between them.

 ---